 I learned the hard way how my eating was affecting my life.
-Overeating was slowly poisoning my body and the many ailments I had was the body’s way of rejecting it when in some cases I was expelling mucus.
+Overeating was slowly poisoning my body and the many ailments I had was the body’s way of rejecting it when in some cases I was expelling mucous.

 What I thought was a small harmless breakfast of a bagel toasted, buttered with cream cheese, along with coffee sweetened with milk and sugar, or sometimes tea, was almost surpassing the daily limits I was setting for myself.

 This realization had me learning and then creating what I and others needed to eat that was filling, that also met the guidelines of a nourishing meal for high blood pressure control, an individual’s unique body type and environment.

 You can also adopt these guidelines, which I have created, and am excited to share with you, in how to manage your high blood pressure.